dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

     - **Number of symbol characters required**: Enter the number of symbol characters (`&`, `#`, `%`, and so on) the password must have, between 0 and 16 characters.

 - **Number of days until password expires**: Enter the number of days, between 1-365, until the device password must be changed.
 For example, to change the password after 60 days, enter `60`.
 When the password expires, users are prompted to create a new password.
-- **Number of passwords required before user can resuse a password**: Enter the number of unique passwords, between 1-24, before a user can reuse a previous password.
+- **Number of passwords required before user can resuse a password**: Enter the number of recent passwords that can't be reused, between 1-24.
+Use this setting to restrict the user from creating previously used passwords.
 - **Number of sign-in failures before wiping device**: Enter the number, between 4-11, of failed sign-ins to allow before the device is wiped.

 ### Power settings